Launch is ChronoTrack's offline packet pickup solution which is available for Mac and Windows. It offers three primary features:

 We currently recommend using the Netgear Nighthawk MR1100 as your Launch router.
 It supports up to 20 connections at once, meaning you can run up to 19 kiosks using a single Nighthawk.
 The best news is that the Nighthawk requires no additional configuration beyond the default steps spelled out HERE.

-- Select the TCP/IP tab, then choose "Manually" from the dropdown, then enter the information exactly as you see it in the image below.
+- Select "Use the following IP address" option, and enter the information exactly as shown in the image below.

-Now, connect your Host computer to the internet and enter the CT Live Event ID number of your event into the text field at the top of the Launch browser page and press Enter.
+Now, enter the CT Live Event ID number of your event into the text field at the top of the Launch browser page and press Enter.